Some significant investment proposals have been rejected on national interest grounds since 2020

 Certain types of investors receive differing treatment for their deals:

-- Free trade agreement investors: Consistent with Australia's free trade agreement (FTA) commitments, higher monetary thresholds apply to certain acquisitions made by investors from Chile, Japan, South Korea, China, Singapore, New Zealand, the US and countries for which the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP) is in force.
-For example, an acquisition of an Australian entity by an FTA country investor will only require FIRB approval if the entity is valued at more than AUD 1.154 billion (approximately US$780 million), unless the investment relates to a "sensitive business" such as media, telecommunications, transport, defense and military-related industries (to which a lower threshold applies) or the investor is a foreign government investor.
-However, as part of the COVID-19 interim measures (see further below), all monetary thresholds have been temporarily removed, including for FTA country investors
+- Free trade agreement investors: Consistent with Australia's free trade agreement (FTA) commitments, higher monetary thresholds apply to certain acquisitions made by investors from Chile, Japan, South Korea, China, Singapore, New Zealand, the US and countries for which the Comprehensive and Progressive Agreement for Trans-Pacific Partnership is in force.
+For example, an acquisition of an Australian entity by an FTA country investor will only require FIRB approval if the entity is valued at more than AUD 1.2 billion (approximately US$899 million), unless the investment relates to a "national security business" or a "sensitive business," such as media, telecommunications, transport, defense and military-related industries (to which a lower or US$0 threshold applies) or the investor is a foreign government investor

 - Foreign government investors: Stricter rules apply to foreign government investors, which can include domestic or offshore entities where a foreign government and its associates hold a direct or upstream interest of 20 percent or more, or foreign governments of more than one foreign country and their associates hold an aggregate interest of 40 percent or more.
-In general, foreign government investors must obtain FIRB approval before acquiring a direct interest (generally, at least a 10 percent holding or the ability to influence, participate in or control) in any Australian asset or entity, starting a new business or acquiring mining, production or exploration interests
+In general, unless an exemption applies (for example, the de minimus exemption for offshore acquisitions), a foreign government investor must obtain FIRB approval before acquiring a direct interest (generally, at least a 10 percent holding or the ability to influence, participate in or control) in any Australian asset or entity; starting a new business; or acquiring mining, production or exploration interests

 SCOPE OF THE REVIEW

-The Treasurer may prohibit an investment if he or she believes it would be contrary to the national interest.
+The Treasurer may prohibit an investment if he or she believes it would be contrary to the national interest or national security.
 In making this decision, while the concept of "national interest" is not defined in the legislation, the Treasurer will broadly consider:

-- The effects of other Australian government laws and policies (including tax and revenue laws)
+- The effects of other Australian government laws and policies (including tax and revenue laws and the impact of the investment on Australian tax revenues)

-- The impact on the economy and the community
+- The impact of the investment on the Australian economy and the community

 TRENDS IN THE REVIEW PROCESS

 Historically, there have been few rejections by the Treasurer on the grounds of national interest.
-From 2018 through 2019, only one non-residential land application was formally rejected.
-In the same period, 670 applications (approximately 85 percent of which related to residential land acquisitions) were withdrawn before a decision was made.
+From 2018 through 2019, only one non-residential land application was formally rejected, and in 2019 – 2020, there were three rejections among 8,224 applications.
+In 2018 – 2019, 670 applications (approximately 85 percent of which related to residential land acquisitions) were withdrawn before a decision was made.
 The reasons for withdrawal are not publicized.

-However, some significant investment proposals have been rejected on national security grounds in recent years, including:
+However, some significant investment proposals have been rejected on national interest grounds since 2020, including:

 HOW FOREIGN INVESTORS CAN PROTECT THEMSELVES

-These discussions may help foreign investors understand national interest concerns the government may hold about a particular proposal and the conditions the Treasurer may impose upon approvals.
+These discussions may help foreign investors understand the complexity of their application, any national interest concerns the government may hold about a particular proposal, and the conditions the Treasurer may impose upon approvals.

 These discussions can also help with structuring a transaction in order to reduce the likelihood of rejection.
 Such discussions should be held at an early stage in order to provide enough time to satisfy all FIRB queries.
 Where there is a competitive bid process for the acquisition, a foreign investor that does not actively engage with FIRB early in the bidding process may be placed at a competitive disadvantage to other bidders who do.
 Foreign investors should be prepared to discuss in detail any conditions and undertakings that may be requested by FIRB, especially for acquisitions that are likely to attract greater political or media scrutiny.